abishekpadaki/airbnb_insights/README.md

    Ensure the WebDriver executable is in your system's PATH, or adjust the `executable_path` argument in the `init_driver` function to point directly to your WebDriver executable.

-## Usage
+## Usage of Scraper

-1. To run the script, simply execute the following command in your terminal:
+1. To run the script for all 700 cities (for a shorter dataset, skip to the next section), simply execute the following command in your terminal:

 ```bash
 python airbnb_scraper.py